 Visiting Islay?
 Why you can’t miss out on Jura!

 When you get so close to something special, it’s almost criminal not to go the extra mile.
 And if you’ve made it to Islay, you’re almost within touching distance of neighbouring Jura.
-Hop on the ferry and you’ll reach this unique island in just ten minutes.

 Things to see & do on Jura

 So, what makes Jura special?
 There’s simply nowhere quite like it in the whole of Scotland.
 Mountainous, wild and sparsely populated, it couldn’t be more different from Islay.
 Jura is the eighth largest Scottish island and yet only around 200 people live here.
-The deer population by contrast numbers between 6000 and 7,000.
+The deer population, by contrast, numbers between 6000 and 7,000.

 The island’s distinctive peaks, the Paps of Jura, offer fantastic hillwalking, and intrepid hikers can explore the uninhabited – and otherwise inaccessible – west coast.
 The island is also home to the historic Isle of Jura distillery, which is well worth a visit.
 More into gin?
-Head to Luss Gin further North to tour their gin distillery and try their gin.
+Head to Lussa Gin further North to tour their gin distillery and try their gin.

 Follow in the footsteps of George Orwell